 What this all demonstrates is that Jupiter can indeed be our friend – it can take things that threaten Earth and throw them away, never to return.
 But it can also be our foe – it can take things that come nowhere near the Earth, and throw them at our planet.

 That was where my first true astrobiology research project began.
 I wanted to figure out whether Jupiter was really more of a friend, or actually more of a foe.
 Does it truly shield Earth from more impacts than it causes?
 That work occupied me for a few years, working closely with Barrie.
 We found that, as with most things in science, it’s complicated.
-If Jupiter wasn’t there, the Earth would be hit much more frequently often – Jupiter does cause a net increase in the frequency with which objects hit Earth.
+If Jupiter wasn’t there, the Earth would be hit less frequently that it is in our Solar system.
+So Jupiter actually causes a net increase in the frequency with which objects hit Earth.
 But, if Jupiter were instead the mass of Saturn, the Earth would be hit far more frequently.

 It’s all a bit weird, but to make it even weirder, there is an argument that we need at least some impacts to happen on Earth to encourage life to diversify and thrive.
 Without the impacts on Earth of icy objects flung inward by Jupiter in the Solar system’s youth, our planet might well have been too dry for life.
 And equally, it is likely that Jupiter helped direct the asteroid that killed the dinosaurs our way – and if that event hadn’t happened, we might not be here having this conversation.

 So, I’d say I’ve always been interested in astrobiology, but I never made a hard conscious decision that “I will become an astrobiologist”.
 It was more a case of my following interesting research questions.
 What if this?
 What would happen if…?
 Where do these objects come from?
 And those questions brought me firmly into astrobiology.